How Different Substances Affect Oral Wellness

 Whether it’s beer, wine, or liquor, alcohol is another legal drug that can have detrimental effects on your dental health.
 Heavy drinkers, defined as women who drink more than 8 drinks per week or men who drink more than 15 drinks in the same period, are more likely to experience common problems like gum disease, tooth decay, and mouth sores than moderate drinkers.

 Alcoholics may also have higher plaque levels on their teeth and are three times more likely to experience tooth loss.
-Additionally, alcohol abuse is the second most common risk factor for oral cancer.
+Additionally, alcohol use is the second most common risk factor for oral cancer.

 Smoking, drinking, and snorting harmful substances are detrimental to a person’s overall health.
 Of course, the best way to counteract the negative consequences of drug use is to seek treatment and rehabilitation.
 Unfortunately, for many active users, the damage they are doing to their bodies is of less concern than how they will achieve the high they are constantly seeking.